weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 You've made it to the schema getting started guide!
 The schema is the place where you will not only set data types, cross-references, and more, but you'll be tweaking index settings (ANN, reverse index, BM25).

 This will also be a guide to getting your hands dirty!
-O, and this guide is a bit longer 😉
+Oh, and this guide is a bit longer 😉

 ## Prerequisites

 At this point, you should have Weaviate running either:

 * in a sandbox on the [Weaviate Cloud Service](https://console.semi.technology)
-    * if not, refer to the [Installation](./schema.html) lesson for instructions
+    * if not, refer to the [Installation](./installation.html) lesson for instructions
 * or locally with Docker
     0. Download [this `docker-compose.yml` file](https://configuration.semi.technology/v2/docker-compose/docker-compose.yml?enterprise_usage_collector=false&modules=standalone&runtime=docker-compose&weaviate_version={{ site.weaviate_version }}).
     0. Run `$ docker-compose up`